thenexthub/Codira/stdlib/public/Data/DataGraphs/README.md

  1. **Graph algorithms.** PenguinGraphs follows the principles of [generic programming](https://en.wikipedia.org/wiki/Generic_programming), where algorithms are written independent of concrete data structures.
-In Swift, that means algorithms are written to [protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html).
+In Codira, that means algorithms are written to [protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html).
 The most important protocol is the `IncidenceGraph` protocol, and is thus a good place to start when searching for interesting algorithms.